Varnish printing can really change how your custom packaging looks.

 Varnish is a protective and decorative transparent coating that adds a beautiful, clear gloss to printed materials.
 It helps to preserve the quality of the print and gives it a professional and attractive appearance.
 Whether applied during or after printing, varnish adds an extra layer of protection against fingerprints, smudges, and scuffs, ensuring that your printed materials look their best for longer.
 It also helps to enhance the vibrant colors and overall style of your packaging, making it stand out on the shelf.

-4 Common Types of Varnish In Tin Box Printing
+4 Common Types of Varnish In Tin Packaging

-Strike-through Matte: this technique combines matte and gloss varnish to create a striking effect.
+This technique combines matte and gloss varnish to create a really 3D effect.
 The matte varnish is applied to all areas except where a glossy effect is needed, allowing the glossy areas to shine while giving the rest of the packaging a softer look.

 The Advantages of Varnish In Tin Packaging